A geometric proof for the root-independence of the greedoid polynomial of Eulerian branching greedoids: Embedding the dual complex of an Eulerian directed branching greedoid

 We claim that $T'\prec T$.
 There are two cases.
 Either $f$ is burnt before $e$ when building up the edge list of $T$, or $e$ is burnt before $f$.
 If $e$ is burnt before $f$, then $e$ is the first difference in the labeled edge lists of $T$ and $T'$.
 Moreover, here $e$ is directed towards $v_0$ in $T$ by our assumption.
 Hence indeed, $T'\prec T$.
 If $f$ is burnt before $e$, then $f$ is the first difference in the labeled edge lists of $T$ and $T'$.
 Note that $C^*(T',f)=C^*(T,e)$.
 Moreover, since $e$ and $f$ stand opposite in the fundamental cut $C^*(T,e)$, $f$ is directed away from $v_0$ in $T'$.
 This implies $T'\prec T$ in this case, too.

 Next, we show that for any $B_1, B_2 \in \mathcal{D}$, $\Delta_{B_1}$ and $\Delta_{B_2}$ are interior-disjoint.
 For this, it is enough to show a hyperplane that separates them.

-Let $F_1 = E-B_1$ and $F_2 = E-B_2$ be the two arborescences corresponding to $B_1$ and $B_2$.
+Let $F_1 = E-B_1$ and $F_2 = E-B_2$ be the two spanning arborescences corresponding to $B_1$ and $B_2$.
 Take the first place where their labeled edge lists differ.
-As they are both arborescences, all their edges are directed away from $v_0$.
-Hence the first difference needs to be that an edge $e$ is included into (say) $F_1$, and it is directed away from $v_0$ in $F_1$ and $e$ is not included into $F_2$.
+As they are both spanning arborescences, all their edges are directed away from $v_0$.
+Hence the first difference needs to be that an edge $e$ is included into (say) $F_1$, $e$ is directed away from $v_0$ in $F_1$ and $e$ is not included into $F_2$.